pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-This trait is not associated with any operator, but the best time to talk about it is right after `PartialEq` & `Eq` so here it is. `Hash` types can be hashed using a `Hasher`.
+This trait is not associated with any operator, but the best time to talk about it is right after `PartialEq` & `Eq`, so here it is. `Hash` types can be hashed using a `Hasher`.

 ```rust
 use std::hash::Hasher;